- Elephant/Jeep safari in Jaldapara National park.

-After breakfast drive slowly through a few biological corridors for 13 km that takes 45 minutes to reach Jayanti for a Jungle Safari in Buxa Tiger Reserve.
-Although a famous Royal Bengal Tiger Reserve, there are only a very few instances of sighting Tigers even for the forest officials, its known for its elusiveness they say, “ Tigers see us but not them”.
-However there are more opportunities to sight other wild life such as tiger leopard, elephants, bears, civets, giant squirrel, Gaur, Chital, clouded leopard, wild Buffaloes, antelope and snakes and also 230 species of birds and innumerable butterflies.
-Later after lunch you can take a hike to Pukhri hill, drive for about 2 km till Tashigoan watchtower.
-After that hike for about 2 kms with moderate climb to reach Pukhri hill – it’s a small pond, which is considered sacred by Buddhist and Hindus and especially during sacred Buddhist holy month, Buddhist release fishes in pond to mark the ritual.
-Later, retrace the steps and meet vehicle near the watchtower and drive back to Rajabhathawa.
-Overnight in forest lodge.
+After breakfast drive to Jayanti for a Jungle Safari in Buxa Tiger Reserve.
+Although a famous Royal Bengal Tiger Reserve, there are only a very few instances of sightings.
+However there are opportunities to sight other wild life such as tiger leopard, elephants, bears, civets, giant squirrel, Gaur, Chital, clouded leopard, wild Buffaloes, antelope and snakes and also different species of birds and butterflies.
+After lunch hike to Pukhri hill where there is a small pond, considered sacred by Buddhist and Hindus and especially during sacred Buddhist holy month, Buddhist release fishes in pond to mark the ritual.
+Later, retrace the steps and meet vehicle and drive back to Rajabhathawa.
+Overnight in a forest lodge.

 Day 4.
 Trek to Buxa Fort/Lepchaka village.

-This morning drive to the trail head at Santhalbari for Buxa fort trek.
-It is 18 km and takes around 45 minutes.
-During the British period, this fort was used as a detention centers for freedom fighters.
-This is a 4kms trek through dense forest, hills and picturesque surrounding.
-The trek route is well marked with viewpoints and shades along the way.
-Explore Buxa fort and Buxa Heritage Museum for some times and continue further for about 3kms to Lepchaka, a small hilltop village mostly inhabited by Dukpas – Originally, they were Bhutanese as every aspect are similar ranging from language, tradition, culture and religion with Bhutanese but they were found at crossroad with no legal claims from both sides during demarcation of Indo – Bhutan border.
-Eventually they are taken into fold as Indian Citizen.
+Drive to the trail head at Santalbari(18kms/45min) and trek to Buxa fort.
+This is a 4kms trek through dense forest, hills and picturesque surrounding with viewpoints and shades along the way.
+Explore Buxa fort and Buxa Heritage Museum for some times and continue further for about 3kms to Lepchaka, a small hilltop village mostly inhabited by Dukpas – similar to Bhutanese with every aspect ranging from language, tradition, culture and religion.
 Overnight in a village hut.

 Day 5.
 Trek to Jayanti-Drive to Rajabhatkhawa.

-Start trek from Lepchaka to Jayanti.
-The trail is the mixture of village, forest and riverside hike.
+Trek from Lepchaka to Jayanti.
+The trail is a mixture of village, forest and riverside hike.
 Technically, it all descends and crosses river Jayanti a few times.
 At the beginning, we will visit village monastery and also chances to see wild life is prime along the way.
 The hiking distance is approx. 9 km and takes around 5-6 hours to cover.
 Upon arrival at Jayanti, board on to the waiting vehicle and drive to Rajabhatkhawa for overnight stay.
 Overnight in forest lodge.